ChrisMuga/crowd-funding/README.md

  ## create

-  this is the registration function for users.
+  this is the registration function for users, utilizies sequelize js